 - Breakout Character: As Murdock, on The A-Team.
 The producers were going to cut Murdock and fire Schultz from the show, but the test audiences loved him so much that all they had to do was see a glimpse of Murdock/Schultz or hear his voice and they'd give him high ratings, so the producers kept him on and Murdock went on to be one of the most popular of the A-Team.

-- Brief Accent Imitation: Both in a lot of his roles and in real life.
+- Brief Accent Imitation: In a lot of his roles.

 - The Cast Show Off: The man can sing, dance, do a crazy amount of wildly good accents and impressions, and all of that was showcased (pretty much every week) on The A-Team.